 As always, a Dyad has two Parts and three Joints.

-•Add a new Part and join it with a Pin-Joint (R) to a Point on Y-Slider of Slider-Set 1
+•Add a new Part - add a Pin-Joint (R--).
+Join it to a Point on Y-Slider of Slider-Set 1

-•Add a new Part and join it with a Pin-Joint (R) to a Point on Y-Slider of Slider-Set 2
+•Add a new Part - add a Pin-Joint (--R).
+Join a Point on Y-Slider of Slider-Set 2

-The two Parts and three Joints make the RPR Dyad.
+The two Parts and three Joints make the R-P-R Dyad.

 Remember, Dyads always have two Parts and three Joints.

-Add an RPR Dyad between Slider-Set 1 and Slider-Set 2
+Add an R-P-R Dyad between Slider-Set 1 and Slider-Set 2

-The Slide-Joint completes the RPR Dyad
+The Slide-Joint completes the RPR Dyad.

-The length variation between the Pin-Joints is from 100mm to 93.55mm.
+As you cycle the model you will see the length variation between the Pin-Joints is from 100mm to 93.55mm.